DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 rather than asking the user to select the same thing for each of their ECTs individually.

-If user chose FIP and had a partnership reported in the directly previous academic year, they are shown the names of the LP and DP they were working with and can rollover their previous programme and partnership choice.
+If a school induction tutor chose FIP and had a partnership reported in the directly previous academic year, they are shown the names of the LP and DP they were working with and can rollover their previous programme and partnership choice.